View over Lake Atitlan and Volcano from Cafe Sabor Cruceno, Santa Cruz, Guatemala

 1. Mexico – Sun, Sand, and Culture

-One of the best affordable international destinations for US travelers is Mexico, offering cheap vacation options and rich cultural experiences.
+One of the best cheap places to travel for US travelers is Mexico, offering cheap vacation options and rich cultural experiences.
 Mexico offers a diverse range of experiences, from pristine beaches to ancient ruins and vibrant cities.
 Let’s look at some of my favorite spots:

 Merida: Affordable Cultural Getaway